Sylius/Sylius/book/environments.rst

 Test environment or ``test`` is used for automated testing.
 Most of the time you will not access it directly.

-To run Sylius console in ``staging`` environment, add the following parameters to every command call:
+To run Sylius console in ``test`` environment, add the following parameters to every command call:

 .. code-block:: bash